Purdue vs. Illinois: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +900

-- In terms of its odds to win the national championship (+900), Purdue is best in the country.
-It is one spot below that, second-best, according to computer rankings.
+- Purdue is best in the country in terms of its odds to win the national championship (+900), but only second-best, according to computer rankings.

-- The Boilermakers have experienced the 52nd-biggest change in terms of their national championship odds, improving from +1200 at the start of the season to +900.
+- The Boilermakers have had the 52nd-biggest change in terms of their national championship odds, improving from +1200 at the start of the season to +900.

-- Purdue's chances of winning the national championship, based on its odds, are 10%.

 Illinois Futures Odds